chime-experiment/coco/README.md

 ## Overview
 *coco* keeps a number of hosts organized in groups.
 Using YAML files *endpoints* can be defined to be exposed or called on specified conditions.
-The call of an endpoint results in *coco* calling the same endpoint on a given set of hosts. *coco* can be configured to check or compare the results and based on that export [prometheus](prometheus.io) alerts, write [slack](slack.com) messages or call other endpoints.
+The call of an endpoint results in *coco* calling the same endpoint on a given set of hosts. *coco* can be configured to check or compare the results and based on that export [prometheus](prometheus.io) metrics, write [slack](slack.com) messages or call other endpoints.
 The values passed to *endpoints* can be marked as part of a global state, which is tracked and kept in sync on the hosts.

 ## Metrics